Peveril History, Family Crest & Coats of Arms

 Early History of the Peveril family

 This web page shows only a small excerpt of our Peveril research.
-Another 287 words (20 lines of text) covering the years 1080, 1155, 1088, 1150, 1419, 1395, 1398, 1398, 1407, 1407, 1419, 1351 and 1377 are included under the topic Early Peveril History in all our PDF Extended History products and printed products wherever possible.
+Another 158 words (11 lines of text) covering the years 1080, 1155, 1088, 1150, 1155, 1419, 1395, 1398, 1398, 1407, 1407, 1419, 1351 and 1377 are included under the topic Early Peveril History in all our PDF Extended History products and printed products wherever possible.

 Peveril Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Peverell, Peverill, Peverley, Peverly, Littleboys and others.

 Early Notables of the Peveril family (pre 1700)